Title: The Show Must Go On

 But he did.
 If Kuja hadn’t taken him away from Terra, Garland wouldn’t have banished him to Gaia.
 If Kuja hadn’t refused to divulge where he’d hidden him, Garland wouldn’t have torn up his memory so badly that Kuja couldn’t remember what he’d done to deserve punishment.

 Zidane released his hold on Kuja’s waist and slid his arm up until he was clutching Kuja’s hand in his own, lacing his fingers with long, slender ones.
 The taller man shivered.
 "I should never have let go.
-Not for a day, and certainly not for six or seven months."
+Not for a day, and certainly not for seven or eight months."

 "I don’t get it.
 Why would you still want to be with me after what I’ve just told you?"